Facebook

 While on the road, the rider can stop in no time due to the strong brakes.
 Even down a steep hill, they can stop at any moment.

-Suitable for children aged 4 to 9, the height range is from 44 to 54 inches tall.
+This bike is well-suited for children aged 4 to 9, with a height range of 44 to 54 inches tall.

 What We Like